Registration

 Renders a dropdown with explicit options.
 Valid for

 string, number, boolean, or enum props.
-Options can be simple values or { label, value } objects.widget: hidden
+Options can be simple values or { label, value } objects.widget: json

 widget: json